yashraj-007/Real-Time-Lane-Detection-and-Steering-Assist-System/README.md

 The system integrates **classical lane detection** with a **fallback road segmentation mode** to handle complex environments such as roads with faded or missing lane markings.
 Temporal smoothing and FPS synchronization ensure **stable and realistic steering guidance**, making this suitable for ADAS research and internship portfolios.

+## What this project solves:

+###Lane guidance on degraded roads:

+Uses classical computer vision to detect lane markings where they exist.

+###Fallback road detection:

+Automatically switches to estimating the drivable road center when lane lines are missing, enabling the vehicle to stay safely in the middle of the road.

+###Smooth, real-time steering decisions:

+Temporal smoothing prevents flickering or abrupt steering, improving stability and safety.

+###Adaptive to complex traffic conditions:

+Works on curved, rural, and crowded roads where traditional lane-only ADAS would fail.

+Impact:
+This approach increases the robustness and reliability of ADAS systems, making them safer for real-world scenarios where lanes are not clearly marked.
+It’s particularly relevant for countries with inconsistent road infrastructure, providing practical lane-keeping and steering guidance even under challenging conditions.

 ---

 ## Features